-In addition to OA, various attempts have been made to classify GD subgroups based on sexual orientation (SO) (Lawrence, 2010; Nieder 2011; Blanchard, 1987).
-This was based on the assumption that the original "true transsexualism" (Benjamin, 1966) had to be accompanied by an opposite-sex/heterosexual orientation (after gender reassignment).
-From a developmental dynamic perspective, the aspect of sexual orientation is interesting less as an attempt at subtyping than as an expression of consolidation of adolescent notions of identity and their testing in interpersonal space, and thus corresponds primarily with the quality of relationships with peers.
-A differentiated clarity on sexual attraction as well as sexual activity in the sense of "trying oneself out" can influence mental health in adolescence, in line with the findings of Levitan et al. (2019) on the relationship between problematic peer relationships and psychological distress.
+In addition to OA, various attempts have been made to classify GD subgroups based on sexual orientation (SO) (Lawrence, 2010; Nieder et al., 2011; Blanchard et al., 1987).
+This was based on the assumption that the original “true transsexualism” (Benjamin, 1966) had to be accompanied by an opposite-sex/heterosexual orientation (after gender reassignment).
+From a developmental dynamic perspective, the aspect of SO is interesting less as an attempt at subtyping than as an expression of consolidation of adolescent notions of identity and their testing in interpersonal space and thus corresponds primarily with the quality of peer relationships.
+A differentiated clarity on sexual attraction as well as sexual activity in the sense of “trying oneself out” can influence mental health in adolescence, in line with the findings of Levitan et al. (2019) on the relationship between PPRs and psychological distress.

-Summary and derivation of research question
+Summary and Derivation of the Research Question

-Previous research suggests that differentiating subgroups of adolescents with GD may improve understanding of heterogeneous developmental pathways and, as a result, more individualized treatment steps and services.
-This seems particularly necessary given the increasingly variable manifestations, and derived different needs, that find little place in current treatment protocols.
-Therefore, the present study is the first to systematically record a large sample of adolescents with GD with respect to their clinical characteristics of OA and psychological distress for the German-speaking world.
-Despite numerous clinical hypotheses, which essentially refer to cause-effect relationships, there is so far a lack of differentiating, quantitative studies investigating the relationship between OA and psychological distress in adolescents, controlling for other possible influencing factors, such as gender of assignment, age, intensity of GD, body satisfaction, problematic peer relationships, family functioning level, and SO.
+Previous research suggests that the differentiation of subgroups of adolescents with GD may improve our understanding of heterogeneous developmental pathways and enable more individualized treatment steps and services.
+This seems particularly necessary given the increasingly variable manifestations, and different derived needs, that find little place in current treatment protocols.
+Therefore, the present study is the first to systematically record a large sample of adolescents with GD concerning their clinical characteristics of OA and psychological distress in the German-speaking world.
+Despite the existence of numerous clinical hypotheses, which essentially refer to cause-effect relationships, there is still a lack of differentiating quantitative studies investigating the relationship between OA and psychological distress in adolescents and controlling for other possible influencing factors, such as assigned sex, age, intensity of GD, body satisfaction, PPRs, family functioning level, and SO.

-Therefore, the following three research questions will be answered in this paper:
+Therefore, the following three research questions will be answered in this article:

-1) What is the distribution of OA among adolescents with GD presenting to a specialized consultation?
+1. What is the distribution of OA among adolescents with GD presenting to a specialized consultation?

-2) What is the prevalence of clinically relevant problems in clinically presenting adolescents with GD (compared to the norm sample) and what is the nature of psychological distress?
+2. What is the prevalence of clinically relevant problems in clinically presenting adolescents with GD (compared to the normal sample) and what is the nature of the psychological distress?

-3) What is the relationship between OA and internalizing problems in clinically presenting youth with GD?
+3. What is the relationship between OA and internalizing problems in clinically presenting youth with GD?

-Based on previous research, we hypothesize that an LO is related to more internalizing problems.
+Based on previous research, we hypothesize that a LO would be related to more internalizing problems.

-Methods
+Method

-Project framework and study design
+Project Framework and Study Design

-At the University Medical Center Hamburg Eppendorf (UKE), the special outpatient clinic for GD in childhood and adolescence (Hamburg Gender Identity Service for children and adolescents, Hamburg GIS) has existed since 2006.
-According to the current treatment guidelines (cf. AMWF, 2020; Coleman et al., 2022), in addition to diagnostics and psychotherapeutic treatment, indications for gender reassignment measures also take place there.
+A special outpatient clinic for GD in childhood and adolescence (Hamburg Gender Identity Service for Children and Adolescents, Hamburg GIS) has been located at the University Medical Center Hamburg Eppendorf (UKE) since 2006.
+Following current treatment guidelines (cf. AMWF, 2020; Coleman et al., 2022), in addition to diagnostics and psychotherapeutic treatment, indications for gender reassignment measures also take place at this clinic.
 Since 2013, all presenting families have been invited to participate in a study at the Hamburg GIS.
-Participation is voluntary and data collection takes place at the first appointment, before the start of a diagnostic phase and any use of physical medicine measures.
+Participation is voluntary and data collection takes place at the first appointment, before the start of a diagnostic phase, and any use of physical medicine measures.
 An ethics application for the research project was approved by the Hamburg Chamber of Psychotherapists.
-The study follows a cross-sectional design with the use of internationally established, psychometrically tested questionnaires (self-report) and expert ratings.
+The study follows a cross-sectional design with the use of internationally established, psychometrically tested, questionnaires (self-reported) and expert ratings.

 Sample